An Attitude of Gratitude is a Myth

 On our dining room table, we have a jar that fills up with small pieces of paper from the week.

 We express our gratitude for someone in the house when they do something we are thankful for.
 We can be in poor moods to begin, but at the end, our outlook has changed.
 That’s why an attitude of gratitude is a myth.

 Want to change the way you feel about somebody, change the way you treat them.
 This is difficult if you have anger or resentment toward someone, so start small,

 Forget the weather-

-We could have a cold, brutal winter and not after a month of warming up, people will start complaining about how it’s too hot.
+We could have a cold, brutal winter and yet not after a month after warming up, people will start complaining about how it’s too hot.

 A simple action step is to find the benefit in the weather, no matter the condition.
 I’ve trained my family that we are mudders.
 We LOVE the poor weather because we play better.

 Pray and if that doesn’t work, Pray again-